Cherry Barb (Puntius titteya) Species Profile & Care Guide

 Cherry Barbs are native to the freshwater ponds of Sri Lanka.

-The South-West areas such as Kelani and Nilwala river-valleys, where they live in shadowed surroundings, this is due to the thick tree cover where very few light reaches the water surface.
+The South-West areas such as Kelani and Nilwala river valleys, where they live in shadowed surroundings, are due to the thick tree cover where very little light reaches the water surface.

 Cherry barbs will happily accept most types of food.
 They can be given flakes or other forms of dried food suitable for tropical fish.

-It is also advisable to supplement their diet with occasional treats in the form of vegetables, daphnia, bloodworm, brine shrimp, plankton or similar.
+It is also advisable to supplement their diet with occasional treats in vegetables, daphnia, bloodworm, brine shrimp, plankton or similar.

 Breeding the Cherry Barb